SuryaKari/Text-Mining-Personal-Assistant/README.md

 <b>Questions about You</b>
 * I have moved or any variation there of
   * Cool, A New Place ....
-* Allright Ill remember
+  * Allright I'll remember

 <b>Time based Questions</b>
 * what time is it?